 As an administrative function, client touch points, report generation and distribution can be deliverable through more automated processes.
 Establishing this layer of automation also lends itself to scalability within the reporting environment as new clients and new client needs come on board.

 Metrics Help Maintain Consistency and Afford Improvement Opportunities

-Monitoring operation statistics, especially as firms move into newer, more virtual experiences, should work with metrics that provide meaningful information.
+Monitoring operation statistics, especially as firms move into newer, more virtual experiences, should deliver metrics that provide meaningful information.
 Measurable key performance indicators (KPIs) can clarify whether perceived operational performance matches with the reality.

 Controllers have a tendency to focus on discrete root-cause analysis for loss events without considering the issues presented by operational process flaws.
-Metrics can help breakthrough this narrow view by making objective data a primary resource.
-OpsChecks, for example, can be designed to pull measurement data from other software products within the firm and produce meaningful data reports on successes and failures.
+Metrics can help break through this narrow view by making objective data a primary resource.
+Workflow platforms can be designed to pull measurement data from other software products within the firm and produce meaningful data reports on successes and failures.